vidaaudrey/chowdr/ProjectTrack.md

   - Directive / Controller: shoppingList.
 Call the ShoppingListService.getShoppingList() to get all the list, which will be an array of strings

   - Service: ShoppingListService.
-It has three methods:
+It has three methods:  -- Benji
     * addListItem(item) which take a string and return a success / failure message
     * addAllToList(items) which takes an array of strings and return a success / failure message
     * getShoppingList() which return the an array of strings